Discover more from Your House Machine

 So now my cart was $300.
 But that still felt excessive.

-My biggest hangup (besides the price) was what to do when the container didn’t perfectly fit the quantity of nuts I had?
+My biggest hangup (besides the price, and the fact that the Container Store shakes me to my core) was what to do when the container didn’t perfectly fit the quantity of nuts I had?
 Would I have a jar of pecans, and also a messy bag of additional pecans?
 How was this simpler than just keeping the bag by itself?

 I decided I’d take the plunge but with much cheaper containers, good old standby Mason jars.
 I got the 24 oz and 32 oz sizes, a couple stackable baskets, and busted out the trusty label maker.
 The whole operation cost about $50.